awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 Container Insights can be turned on for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by turning it on during cluster creation, or on existing clusters by using the `UpdateClusterSettings` API\.

 Opting in to the `containerInsights` account setting can be done with both the Amazon ECS console and the AWS CLI\.
 You must be running version `1.16.200` or later of the AWS CLI to use this feature\.
-For more information on creating Amazon ECS clusters, see [Creating a cluster using the classic console](create_cluster.md) or [Cluster management in the new Amazon ECS console](available-cluster-actions.md)\.
+For more information on creating Amazon ECS clusters, see [Creating a cluster using the classic console](create_cluster.md) or [Cluster management in the Amazon ECS console](available-cluster-actions.md)\.

 **Important**
 For clusters containing tasks or services using the EC2 launch type, your container instances must be running version 1\.29\.0 or later of the Amazon ECS agent\.
 For more information, see [Amazon ECS Linux container agent versions](ecs-agent-versions.md)\.

-## To change the default for Container Insights for all users using the console<a name="w83aac33c29c15"></a>
+## To change the default for Container Insights for all users using the console<a name="w184aac31c29c15"></a>

-You can make all new clusters turn on Container Insights when they are created by all IAM users and roles\.
-These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
-Any user on an account can use one of the following steps to modify the default account setting for all or roles on your account\.
+You can make all new clusters turn on Container Insights when they are created by all users and roles\.
+These changes apply to the entire AWS account unless a user or role explicitly overrides these settings for themselves\.
+Any user on an account can use one of the following steps to modify the default account setting for all users or roles on your account\.
 The following steps show how to set this default using the AWS Management Console\.

-1. As the root user of the account, open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.
+1. As the owner of the account, open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

 1. In the navigation bar at the top of the screen, select the Region for which to opt in to Container Insights\-default clusters\.

-1. From the dashboard, choose **Account Settings**\.
+1. In the navigation page, choose **Account Settings**\.

-1. For ** or role**, ensure your root user or container instance IAM role is selected\.

-1. For **Container Insights**, select the check box\.
-Choose **Save** once finished\.
+1. Choose **Update**\.

+1. Under **CloudWatch Container Insights**, select **CloudWatch Container Insights**\.
 **Important**
+You must give users the `ecs:PutAccountSetting` permission to perform this action\.
- and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.
+You must give users the `ecs:PutAccountSetting` permission to perform this action\.

+1. Choose **Save changes**\.

 1. On the confirmation screen, choose **Confirm** to save the selection\.

-## To change the default for Container Insights for all users using the command line<a name="w83aac33c29c17"></a>
+## To change the default for Container Insights for all users using the command line<a name="w184aac31c29c17"></a>

-You can make all new clusters turn on Container Insights when they are created by all and roles\.
-These changes apply to the entire AWS account unless an or role explicitly overrides these settings for themselves\.
-Any user on an account can use one of the following steps to modify the default account setting for all or roles on your account\.
+You can make all new clusters turn on Container Insights when they are created by all IAM users and roles\.
+These changes apply to the entire AWS account unless a user or role explicitly overrides these settings for themselves\.
+Any user on an account can use one of the following steps to modify the default account setting for all users or roles on your account\.
 The following steps show how to set this default using the AWS Command Line Interface\.

 1. [put\-account\-setting\-default](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting-default.html) \(AWS CLI\)